akveo/react-native-ui-kitten/README.md

 ### From akveo

 Enjoy!
-We're always happy to hear your feedback.
+We're always happy to receive your feedback.